-The Games of the XXXII Olympiad ("XXXII" being the Roman numeral for "32nd"), better known as the Tokyo 2020 Olympic Games, the 2020 Summer Olympics, or Olympic Games Tokyo 2020 (as organizers have been trying to brand it), are scheduled to be held from July 23 to August 8, 2021 (with some preliminary events starting on July 21, or technically the evening of July 20 for Canadian viewers), in and around Tokyo, Japan.
+The Games of the XXXII Olympiad ("XXXII" being the Roman numeral for "32nd"), better known as the Tokyo 2020 Olympic Games, the 2020 Summer Olympics, or Olympic Games Tokyo 2020 (as organizers have been trying to brand it), were held from July 23 to August 8, 2021 (with some preliminary events starting on July 21, or technically the evening of July 20 for Canadian viewers), in and around Tokyo, Japan.

-The games were postponed from 2020 due to the coronavirus pandemic, though for marketing purposes the event is maintaining the "Tokyo 2020" branding, presumably to avoid extra effort and waste associated with reprinting with the (to be clear, incorrect) "Tokyo 2021" name instead.
+The games were postponed from 2020 due to the coronavirus pandemic, though for marketing purposes the event maintained the "Tokyo 2020" branding, presumably to avoid extra effort and waste associated with reprinting with the (to be clear, incorrect) "Tokyo 2021" name instead.

-Main English-language coverage will be available on CBC Television and streaming for free on CBC Gem and the CBC Olympics website and mobile app.
-We expect that the CBC Gem / CBC Olympics apps will also host additional event feeds.
-A version of the CBC's coverage will also be available through other venues like Amazon Prime Video.
+Main English-language coverage was available on CBC Television and streamed for free on CBC Gem and the CBC Olympics website and mobile app.
+The CBC Gem / CBC Olympics apps also offered additional event-specific feeds.
+A version of the CBC's coverage was also available through other venues like Amazon Prime Video.

-The CBC will also be producing coverage of select events which will be available on private-sector partner networks TSN and Sportsnet and their respective streaming apps.
-These networks (CBC, Sportsnet / Sportsnet One, and multiple TSN channels) will offer up to five simultaneous feeds of coverage while events are in progress each day.
+The CBC will also produced coverage of select events which was available on private-sector partner networks TSN and Sportsnet and their respective streaming apps.
+These networks (CBC, Sportsnet / Sportsnet One, and multiple TSN channels) offered up to five simultaneous feeds of coverage while events were in progress each day.

-In general CBC provides coverage of the events and moments that they believe are of greatest interest to Canadians – occasionally whiparound-style – while TSN and Sportsnet focus on start-to-finish coverage of specific events like full soccer or basketball games not involving Canada, or a full session of something like a track or swim meet.
+In general during the Olympics, CBC provides coverage of the events and moments that they believe are of greatest interest to Canadians – occasionally whiparound-style – while TSN and Sportsnet focus on start-to-finish coverage of specific events like full soccer or basketball games (not always involving Canada), or a full session of something like a track meet.

-However, our expectation is that all events on TSN / Sportsnet will also be available, as individual streams, for free on the CBC Gem and CBC Olympics apps.
-(As a result, there may be some minor differences in the coverage between the event streaming feeds, which always use "world feed" commentary provided by Olympic Broadcasting Services (OBS), and the hosted TSN/SN broadcasts, which may use either OBS or CBC event commentators.
+However, all events on TSN / Sportsnet were also available, as individual streams, for free on the CBC Gem and CBC Olympics apps.
+That said, there may have been some minor differences in the coverage between the event streaming feeds, which always use "world feed" commentary provided by Olympic Broadcasting Services (OBS), and the hosted TSN/SN broadcasts, which may use either OBS or CBC event commentators.

-French-language coverage will air on the CBC's French TV network Ici Radio-Canada Télé, and TSN sister channel RDS.
-Coverage in Italian and Spanish will air on Telelatino (TLN) as well as co-owned Univision Canada, under sublicence from the CBC.
+French-language coverage aired on the CBC's French TV network Ici Radio-Canada Télé, and TSN sister channel RDS.
+Coverage in Italian and Spanish aired on Telelatino (TLN) as well as co-owned Univision Canada, under sublicence from the CBC.

-Coverage on the NBC broadcast network, which is part of the group that holds United States broadcast rights to the Olympics, will also be available on cable and satellite TV in Canada, but coverage on other NBCUniversal networks and its websites and apps will not.
+Coverage on the NBC broadcast network, which is part of the group that holds United States broadcast rights to the Olympics, was available on cable and satellite TV in Canada, but coverage on other NBCUniversal networks and its websites and apps was not.